zju3dv/4K4D/readme.md

 done
 ```

-Our convensions for storing initialization point clouds:
+Our conventions for storing initialization point clouds:
 - Raw point clouds extracted using Instant-NGP or Space Carving are placed inside the `vhulls` folder.
 These files might be large.
 It's OK to directly optimize 3DGS+T on these.
 - We might perform some cleanup of the point clouds and store them in the `surfs` folder.
   - For 3DGS+T, the cleaned-up point clouds might be easier to optimize since 3DGS is good at growing details but not so good at dealing with floaters (removing or splitting).